-Congressman Krishnamoorthi is pleased to announce that the 8th Congressional District will be participating in the 2018 Congressional App Challenge (CAC).
+Congressman Krishnamoorthi is pleased to announce that the 8th Congressional District will be participating in the 2020 Congressional App Challenge (CAC).
 CAC is a competition designed to encourage student participation in computer science and coding.
-Students are encouraged to register online by Sept 10th before submitting their app by October 15.
+Student sign-up for the 2020 Congressional App Challenge is now open.
+Eligible students can register and submit their apps through 12:00 PM EST on October 19th, 2020.

 Officially launched by the U.S. House of Representatives in 2015, this nationwide effort allows students to compete against their peers by creating an application or “app,” for desktop/PC, web, tablet, mobile, or other devices.
 The Challenge is designed to promote innovation and engagement in computer science.

 The Congressional App Challenge is open to all middle and high school students in the 8th Congressional District of Illinois.
-Students entering the competition must submit their app to Challenge.gov during the Competition Submission Period between 12 PM (noon) Eastern Time on JUNE 4TH, 2018, and 12:00 PM (noon) Eastern Time on OCTOBER 15th, 2018.
+Students entering the competition must submit their app at https://www.congressionalappchallenge.us/students/student-registration/ during the Competition Submission Period by 12:00 PM EST on October 19th, 2020.

 The winner from the 8th Congressional District, chosen by a panel of expert judges, will be featured on CongressionalAppChallenge.us, and the winning app will also be eligible to be on display in the U.S. Capitol, honoring the winners from across the country.